FAIRmat-NFDI/nomad-perovskite-solar-cells-database/docs/how_to/create_a_perovskite_composition.md

 # How to create a perovskite composition
-In NOMAD it is possible to utilize hte perovskite ions database for simply generating perovskite composition files
+In NOMAD it is possible to utilize the perovskite ions database for creating perovskite composition entries.

 The documentation below contains instructions for the following tasks: